tiangolo/poetry-version-plugin/README.md

 __version__ = "0.1.0"
 ```

-or alternatively, it can read it from a **git tag**, set with a GitHub release or with:
+Alternatively, it can read it from a **git tag**, set with a GitHub release or with:

 ```console
 $ git tag 0.1.0
 ```

-🚨 Consider this in alpha stage.
+🚨 Consider this in the alpha stage.
 Read the warning below.

 ## When to use

 This is useful mainly if you are building a package library for others to use and you want to set the version in a place different than `pyproject.toml`, but you still want to keep a [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).

-It won't be useful in other use cases like managing local app environments with Poetry.
+It won't be helpful in other use cases like managing local app environments with Poetry.

 ## How to use